Overview

 FreeTuition FeeBased on the tuition of 0 EUR per year during 24 months.

-- No tuition fee.
-Students have to pay an administrative charge of about 270 EUR per term.
+No tuition fee.
+Students have to pay a semester fee of 287 EUR.

 Living costs for Dresden